momagu/digitalpsychologylab.github.io/index.md

 [comment]: # (To convert the markdown file to html with 'Markdown PDF' [1] open in VS Code the preview, [2] right click into the window with the preview, [3] Click on HTML --> HTML cdn hosted. --> Do NOT right click and export where your code is, since it will be without the format)

+[comment]: # (When you are done, upload your work and use GitHub Pages to create your own website.)
+[comment]: # (In the folder 'github_pages_tutorial' you can find pictures for the instructions.
+Be sure that the exported .html file is name 'index.html')
+[comment]: # (Additionally the link to the official instruction: https://pages.github.com/)

 [comment]: # (In this section you can define rules for special blocks or formats.)
 <style>
 .generalRules {